 Through these commemorative activities, we remember and respect those who have served and sacrificed for Australia.

-For over 100 years the RSL has provided a continuation of the unique camaraderie that people find during service.
-We bring together mates in a spirit of friendship and cooperation.
+For more than 100 years the Returned and Services League has provided a continuation of the unique camaraderie and mateship that people find during service in the Australian Defence Force.
+Through our network of more than 340 sub-Branches and chapters we bring together over 27,000 members who have served from a variety of backgrounds and contexts in a spirit of friendship and cooperation.

 This mateship among ex-Defence personnel is at the heart of what RSL NSW is and is highly valued by our members and the veteran community.

-Looking after veterans has been central to what we do for over 100 years.
-Today we help through our network of sub-Branches, as well as through our partner charity, RSL DefenceCare.
-Here are some of the ways we help.
+Meeting the needs of veterans and their families has been central to the RSL’s mission since its inception.
+Today we provide support through our network of sub-Branches, as well as through our partner charities, RSL LifeCare which includes RSL DefenceCare.

 RSL DefenceCare’s claims and advocacy team assists veterans and their families to navigate the Department of Veterans’ Affairs (DVA) compensation and rehabilitation services.